hackforla/peopledepot/docs/architecture/technical-details-of-permission-for-user-fields.md

 - Row level security

+    - Functionality:
-    - Functionality: Global admins, can create, read, and update any user row.
-Any team member can read any other project member.
-Project leads can update any team member.
-Practice leads can update any team member in the same practice area (not currently implemented)
+      - Global admins, can create, read, and update any user row.
+      - Any team member can read any other project member.
+      - Project leads can update any team member.
+      - Practice leads can update any team member in the same practice area (not currently implemented)
+      - [ ] Todo: Check if above bullet is implemented or needs a separate bug

 - Field level security: